 Applicable Laws for Forming a Company in India

-The laws applicable for incorporating a company in India include the India Companies Act of 2013, and Foreign Exchange Management Act of 1999 as is applicable for foreign direct investments (FDIs) and Limited Liability Partnership Act, 2008 are governed by Ministry of Corporate Affairs http://www.mca.gov.in.
+The laws applicable for incorporating a company in India include the India Companies Act of 2013, and Foreign Exchange Management Act of 1999 as is applicable for foreign direct investments (FDIs), and the Limited Liability Partnership Act, 2008 is governed by the Ministry of Corporate Affairs http://www.mca.gov.in.

-Here we bring you with detail Business set-up process and services in India.
+Here we bring you with detailed Business set-up process and services in India.

-Both Indian promoters and the foreign promoters can form the following business entities:
+Both Indian promoters and foreign promoters can form the following business entities: